snu-sf-class/sf202501/README.md

 ## Announcements
 - Oct.
 21: Assignment 1 is uploaded.
 - Oct.
 27: Midterm exam will be held in Nov.
 1. Please check instructions through [this page](exam/Midterm.md).
+- Oct.
+31: Assignment 2 and 3 are uploaded.
+- Oct.
+31: Sample of the midterm exam is uploaded - the format will be similar in our upcoming midterm.
+Check the exam directory.

 ## Assignments

 - Download skeleton code and replace `FILL_IN_HERE` with your code in P**.v.